-Heavenly maple oven-roasted sweet potatoes are easy to make and go perfectly with your favorite comfort dishes!
+Heavenly oven-roasted Candied Maple Sweet Potatoes are easy to make and go perfectly with your favorite comfort dishes!

 Annnnnnd we’re back with another fantastic Fall side dish.
 I wasn’t kidding when I said my favorite part of Thanksgiving dinner – or most holiday meals – is the side dishes.
 The potatoes and gravy and salads and cheeseball and miniature versions of other foods that taste better simply because they’re tiny and tiny things are adorable.